russelldavida1/russelldavida1.github.io/index.md

    - Navel massage - Firmly massage the area around the belly button to stimulate tissue growth

 2. Specialized Diet:
-   - High-protein, low-fat diet to promote muscle development in the abdominal region
+   - High-fat, low-protein diet to promote shape development in the abdominal region
    - Supplements like collagen, biotin, and zinc to support healthy skin and connective tissue

 3. Dedicated Practice: